Transitions in Dynamic Point Labeling: Case Study: Transition Quality in Real-World Scenarios

-When the subset $S\subseteq P$ of relevant tweets in view is changed, through panning or zooming, or when $P$ is dynamically altered by changes in the time of interest, our prototype will trigger a transition.
 Let \Labeling{1}, \Labeling{2}\ be the computed labelings before and after the change, respectively.
 Our prototype supports naive, DAG-based, and simultaneous transitions for \Transition{}.
-In each of these transition styles, a removal, an addition, or a movement of a single label has a duration of one second.
+In each of these transition styles, a movement of a single label has a duration of one second and a removal or addition of a label is animated as a fade-out/fade-in effect with a duration of half a second.
 A diagonal movement is split up into two non-diagonal movements with a duration of one second each, starting with the horizontal movement.

-\subparagraph{Naive transitions.} Movements in this transition are performed consecutively in arbitrary order.
+Recall that 400 milliseconds turned out to be the critical duration after which moving objects on a map can be recognized~\cite{KFN.Dmp.2016}. \subparagraph*{Naive Transitions.} Movements in this transition are performed consecutively in arbitrary order.
 Their order is based on the order in which we recognize the need for a movement.

-\subparagraph{DAG-based transitions.} The movements in DAG-based transitions are also performed consecutively, though ordered according to a topological ordering of the movement graph~$G_{\mathcal{M}}$.
+\subparagraph*{DAG-based Transitions.} The movements in DAG-based transitions are also performed consecutively, though ordered according to a topological ordering of the movement graph~$G_{\mathcal{M}}$.
 If $G_{\mathcal{M}}$ contains cycles, we remove the vertex with the lowest in-degree and first move the label of the removed vertex.
-Additionally, we perform unrelated movements in $G_{\mathcal{M}}$ simultaneously.
+Additionally, in order to reduce the duration times of the transition, we perform unrelated movements in $G_{\mathcal{M}}$ simultaneously.

-\subparagraph{Simultaneous transitions.} The movements in this transition are all performed simultaneously, immediately after the removals.
+\subparagraph*{Simultaneous Transitions.} The movements in this transition are all performed simultaneously, immediately after the removals.
 The direction of diagonal movement is not optimized for minimum overlaps.
 Instead, we move horizontally first, to create a more uniform transition.